Himura2la/RPi_Weather_Station/README.md

+# Raspberry Pi Weather Station
-# The online weather station based on Raspberry Pi
+The online weather station based on Raspberry Pi

 ## Version 1.0
 Was working for about three months.
 It has had only one sensor BMP085 which were collecting pressure and temperature to the MySQL database.